JaeYoonKim72/GMStool/README.md

   - -gpu option determines whether to use the GPU when modeling DNN and CNN.
 Depending on the GPU and system settings, it may not be possible in some computation environments.
   - -t option means the maximum modeling time allowed per selected model.
 The unit of time is hour(s).

-  - The actual example of the final modeling script is as follows:
+  - The actual example of the final modeling phase is as follows:

         1) Example of final modeling